Luigi Giura

-Luigi Giura (1795–1865) was an Italian engineer and architect.
+Luigi Giura (14 October 1795 – 1 October 1864) was an Italian engineer and architect of Albanian origin.

 Giura was the Inspector of the Corps of Bridges and Roads of the Kingdom of the Two Sicilies.
 Giura is most famous for the design and construction of the second suspension bridge in Europe, the first in continental Europe, in 1832.

 Biography

 Giura was born in 1795 in Maschito, a small Arbëreshë town in the Vulture-Melfi in Basilicata.
 Giura's parents were Francis Xavier Giura and Victoria Pascale.
 Giura received his first schooling in Maschito at the school of the Fathers of St. Joseph Calasanz and then at the seminary in Melfi; he later moved to Naples to attend university courses.
 Giura was a member of the initial group of students at the School of Bridges and Roads promoted by King Gioacchino Murat in his Decree of March 4th, 1811.
-The school, during Giura's attendance, was directed by Carlo Afan de Rivera, now the school has become the Faculty of Engineering at the University of Naples Federico II.
+The school, during Giura's attendance, was directed by Carlo Afan de Rivera.
+Now the school has become the Faculty of Engineering at the University of Naples Federico II.

 Giura graduated in 1814 and was admitted to the Corps of Bridges and Roads, where he began a series of study tours in Britain and France.
 During these tours Giura was able to check the progression being made in the field of engineering and obtain new perspectives from the industrial development of these countries.
 At that time the governments of the more underdeveloped countries were trying to acquire information and data to get a hold of newly developed technologies, they went about this by sending their best technicians into the field--an activity that variously hindered or encouraged the country's progress.

 The Corps of Bridges and Roads (forerunner of the Neapolitan Civil Engineers), from 1820–40, established a series of interventions in the territory as Regi Lagni, channels for the flow of water in critical mountain areas, and as a result, it attracted the attention of the old French masters.
 In 1860, Giura returned to the School of Bridges and Roads as director.
 Garibaldi recognized Giura's ability and wanted him as the Minister of Public Works for the provisional government that was serving at the time.